skiphansen/pano_hello_g1/README.md

 for the G1's SDRAM and USB controller as well as making it possible to execute code on a soft processor directly from the SPI flash.

-This project was derived directly an early commit from his [Verilog Boy](https://hackaday.io/project/57660-verilogboy-gameboy-on-fpga) project before he moved to an an execute in place (XIP) model.
+This project was derived directly from an early commit from his [Verilog Boy](https://hackaday.io/project/57660-verilogboy-gameboy-on-fpga) project before he moved to an execute in place (XIP) model.

 ## HW Requirements

-* A first generation Pano Logic thin client (G1, the one with a VGA port)
+* A first generation Panologic thin client (G1, the one with a VGA port)
 * A suitable 5 volt power supply
 * A JTAG programmer to load the bitstream into flash